benmandrew/benmandrew.github.io/_posts/2022-07-12-ocaml-tricks-for-long-computations.markdown

 tag:        "Article"
 header:     headers/ocaml_tricks.png
 header_rendering: auto
+banner: true
 ---

-When running long computations in OCaml - typically deep recursive calls - it is common to run into issues that cause crashes; you may have run into a `Stack_overflow` exception or just straight-up run out of memory.
+When running long computations in OCaml---typically deep recursive calls---it is common to run into issues that cause crashes; you may have run into a `Stack_overflow` exception or just straight-up run out of memory.
 In a high-level language like OCaml it's not always obvious why these errors occur and how one should fix them.

 I recently wrote an LZW compressor that compresses ASCII text files.
 During development I ran into the issues described above, and so using it as an example will be a good demonstration of how the fixes are implemented and why they're useful in the real world.